 - symptoms affecting one or more joints (up to five points)

-- positive test results on a blood test for either rheumatoid factor (RF) or anti-citrullinated protein antibody (ACPA) (up to three points)
+- positive test results on a blood test for either rheumatoid factor (RF) or anticitrullinated protein antibody (anti-CPP) (up to three points)

-- positive c-reactive protein or erythrocyte sedimentation tests (one point)
+- positive C-reactive protein (CRP) or erythrocyte sedimentation tests (one point)

 - symptoms lasting longer than six weeks (one point)

 RA is an autoimmune disease.
-Several different blood tests can detect immune system changes associated with RA.
-Some detect antibodies that may attack the joints and other organs.
+Several different blood tests can detect immune system changes, or antibodies that may attack the joints and other organs.
 Others measure inflammation or overall immune system function.

-According to the ACR, RF is an antibody found in the blood of most people with RA.
-Higher levels of RF correlate with more severe symptoms and faster progression.
-However, RF tests alone cannot be used to diagnose RA.
-Some people with RA test negative for RF.
-Other people without RA may test positive.
+Higher levels of RF also mean more severe symptoms and faster progression.
+But RF tests can’t be used to diagnose RA alone.
+Some people with RA test negative for RF, a while other people without RA may test positive for RF.

-People without RA almost never test positive for ACPA.
-However, many RA patients test negative for ACPA.
-Therefore, this test is usually used in combination with other tests.
+People without RA almost never test positive for anti-CPP.
+However, people with RA may test negative for anti-CPP.
+To confirm RA, your doctor will look at this test result in combination with other tests.

-Also called sed rate or ESR, this test measures how quickly red blood cells separate out of the blood.
-The sed rate is a measure of inflammation.
-There is typically a direct correlation between the level of the sed rate and the degree of inflammation.
+Also called ESR, the sed rate test checks for inflammation.
+The lab will look at the sed rate, which measures how quickly your red blood cells clump and sink to the bottom of the test tube.
+There’s typically a direct correlation between the level of the sed rate and the degree of inflammation.

 In addition to blood tests for RA, other tests can also be used to detect damage caused by the disease.

 MRIs use a powerful magnetic field to take a picture of the inside of the body.
 Unlike X-rays, MRIs can create images of soft tissues.
-Therefore, they can be used to look for inflammation of the synovium.
-The synovium is the membrane surrounding the joints.
+These images are used to look for inflammation of the synovium.
+The synovium is the membrane lining the joints.
 It’s what the immune system attacks during RA.